Woman says iPhone feature saved her from attempted sexual assault at Virginia Beach Oceanfront

 “I’m so thankful for those police officers.
 I know they have a thankless job, and I just can’t thank them enough."

-She says police caught her attacker and it’s all because of the simple safety feature on her phone.
+She says police caught her attacker, and it’s all because of the simple safety feature on her phone.

 “They were originally going to look in the hotels and dispatch updated them that I was talking about the water— I’m begging him not to drown, I don’t want to drown - so they knew to come look in the sand.”